 Getting around Lisbon

-Lisbon's continually expanding metro system, the Metropolitano de Lisboa (tel: (021) 3500 115; www.metrolisboa.pt), is an efficient way to get around the city.
+Lisbon's metro system, the Metropolitano de Lisboa, is an efficient way to get around the city.
 There are four lines (A-D or Blue, Yellow, Green and Red) and trains run every three to 10 minutes daily.

-Complementing Lisbon's metro is the city's network of buses, trams and elevadors (funiculars/street lifts), which are run by the Companhia Carris de Ferro de Lisboa (tel: (021) 361 3000; www.carris.pt).
+Complementing Lisbon's metro is the city's network of buses, trams and elevators (funiculars/street lifts).
 Most bus and tram services operate daily.
-There are also eight night bus routes, which converge at the Cais do Sodré.
-Tickets for buses and funiculars are available on board or at kiosks.
+There are also several night bus routes, which converge at the Cais do Sodré.

-If you want t take the ferry to Lisbon, most cross-Tagus ferries are operated by Transtejo (tel: 808 203 050; www.transtejo.pt) and arrive at Belém, Cais do Sodré and Terreiro do Paço.
+If you want to take the ferry to Lisbon, most cross-Tagus ferries are also operated by Transportes de Lisboa and arrive at Belém, Cais do Sodré and Terreiro do Paço.
 CP (Portuguese Railways) runs the ferry link from Barreiro (where the CP trains terminate) to Praça do Comércio - the fare is included in the ticket price for rail travellers.
 You can buy tickets at the ferry pier.

-Taxis can easily be hailed on the street, at ranks or by telephone from Rádio Táxis (tel: (021) 811 9000) and Teletáxis (tel: (021) 811 1100).
-Caution should still be exercised with regards to overcharging.
+Taxis can easily be hailed on the street, at ranks or by telephone from Rádio Táxis (tel: +351 21 811 9000) and Teletáxis (tel: +351 21 811 1100).
+Watch out for overcharging.
 Taxis are metered.
 A supplement is payable for luggage carried in the boot or on the roof.
 A tip of 10% is expected and appreciated.

 Pay-and-display parking is in effect Monday to Friday 0800-2000 in many areas of central Lisbon with a four-hour maximum stay.
 Parking is also available at the larger shopping centres.
-A network of underground car parks is currently being built - these are indicated by large blue 'P' signs and are far more expensive than metered street parking, although convenient, seeing as all-day and 24-hour parking is available.
+Underground car parks are indicated by large blue 'P' signs and are far more expensive than metered street parking, although convenient, seeing as all-day and 24-hour parking is available.

-Drivers must be at least 21 years old to hire a car and a valid national driving licence is required.
+Drivers must be at least 21 years old to hire a car and hold a valid national driving licence.
 Insurance is mandatory.
-Third party liability is always included in the hire price with reputable operators, although visitors should always check.
+Third-party liability is always included in the hire price with reputable operators, although you should always check.
 Comprehensive insurance is essential.

-Bicycles are available for hire at Bike Iberia (tel: (021) 347 0347; www.bikeiberia.com), Lisbon is not a cycle-friendly city but Bike Iberia leads guided tours around picturesque, safe locations.
+Bicycles are available for hire at Bike Iberia, Corpo Santo 5 (tel: +351 21 347 0347; www.bikeiberia.com).
+Lisbon is not an especially cycle-friendly city, but Bike Iberia leads guided tours around picturesque, safe locations.